-As part of the research for the story I’m working on I’ve been reading about subtext and it helped me to see that underlying meanings are a significant part of gift giving.
+As part of the research for one of my stories I read about subtext and it helped me to see that underlying meanings are a significant part of gift giving.
 When we say “It’s not the gift, it’s the thought that matters,” we’re essentially saying it’s the subtext, what the gift and its manner of presentation are saying.
 What does it say, for instance, about a gift wrapped in a garbage or grocery bag?
 A gift that’s casually tossed onto someone’s lap?
 A gift that benefits the giver as much as the receiver?
 What does it say when everyone gets the same gift?
 Or no gift at all?
 Gifts speak loudly and clearly.
 In a matter of seconds the receiver understands the subtext.
-That’s why, if we really care about someone, we want the gift to say that we care and see them.
+That’s why, if we really care about someone, we want the gift to say that we care about them, we see them.

 When the intended recipients have everything they need or can buy what they want, we sometimes exchange lists to insure the recipient’s satisfaction.
 The subtext not only says “I want you to have what you really want,” it also provides the gift of time saved—by not needing to return an unwanted item.
 It’s a win-win strategy.
 The downside is the lack of a surprise, and for some people that’s important.
 Besides offering the expected in this way, a handwritten message—perhaps a compliment, appreciation or intention along with it—can enhance the subtext.

-When I think of all the gifts I’ve given my daughter at Christmas time, the one that’s most memorable for both of us is a rather lengthy poem I wrote for her when she was in her early twenties.
-It was entitled The Tapestry Of Your Life, and I haven’t been able to top it since.
-It hangs framed on her office wall, and she reported recently that the metaphor it contains continues to inspire her, even provide application in her work.
+When I think of all the gifts I’ve given my daughter at Christmas time, the one that’s most memorable for both of us is a poem I wrote for her when she was in her early twenties.
+It was called The Tapestry Of Your Life.
+I haven’t been able to top it since.
+She framed it and occasionally mentions that the metaphor it contains continues to inspire her, even provide application in her work.
 Direct expressions like this are gifts that go beyond hope and expectation.
 They are gifts from the heart.